7 Mountain Records | About 7MNTN

 Frerik de Jong is a very straightforward man: music, that’s his big devotion in life.
 In every way.
 He loves recreating music, by building speakers.
 He loves consuming music, by listening to everything from Allegri to Quincy Jones.
 He loves making music, as an enthusiastic pianist.
 But of all he loves working with music and musicians.
 By recording them.

 He developed his blossoming recording practice already during his Music Registration study at the Royal Conservatoire The Hague.
 After finishing his degree, he vastly expanded his practice.
 Also known as Kleinman Audio, he has now worked with many major Dutch artists.
 Major highlights so far are the Edison nomination with the Ebonit Saxophone Quartet in 2016 and in 2014: a ‘Gouden Kalf’ (Dutch Oscar) for best film music (which Frerik recorded) with composer Christiaan Verbeek.
-(All the 7MNTN-productions also received raving reviews, have a look at the ‘Timeline’ section on this website.)
+(All the 7MNTN-productions also received raving reviews.)

 Frerik: “I’m a pianist originally, although not a very active one any more.
 Maybe because of that I love music that’s being played without too much fringe, but with a clear understanding of rhythm, function and soul.”